ericlemes/vcsparser/README.md

 The `gitextract` command is used to read data from Git repositores and save to a .json file.

 ```
 --gitlogcommand    Required.
 Command line that will be invoked to get git log.
-Syntax should be similar to: git log
+Syntax should be similar to: git -c
-                   --pretty=fuller --date=iso --after=YYYY-MM-DD --numstat
+                   core.quotepath=off log --pretty=fuller --date=iso --after=YYYY-MM-DD --numstat

 --output           Required.
 File path for single file or file prefix for multiple files.